newaetech/chipwhisperer-tutorials/Fault_3-Glitch_Buffer_Attacks-OPENADC-CWLITEXMEGA.rst

-Now that we have our setup done, let’s work on communicating with the bootloader.
-There’s a few ways to do this, but the easiest is probably to use ``target.write()`` to send our text.
+Now that we have our setup done, let's work on communicating with the bootloader.
+There's a few ways to do this, but the easiest is probably to use ``target.write()`` to send our text.
 Remember, to get to the print buffer, we need to send some ``rot13`` encoded text.
-For this example, we’ll use ``Don't forget to buy milk!``, whose ``rot13`` encoding is ``516261276720736265747267206762206f686c207a76797821``.
+For this example, we'll use ``Don't forget to buy milk!``, whose ``rot13`` encoding is ``516261276720736265747267206762206f686c207a76797821``.

-Let’s also change the ADC clock from being x4 of the target clock to being x1.
+Let's also change the ADC clock from being x4 of the target clock to being x1.
 This way, we can easily use the ADC module (in particular ``scope.adc.trig_count``) to see how long sending the response takes.